CodeHarborHub/codeharborhub.github.io/dsa-solutions/gfg-solutions/0001-value-equal-to-index-value.md

 ## Problem Description

 Given an array Arr of N positive integers.
-Your task is to find the elements whose value is equal to that of its index value ( Consider 1-based indexing ).<br />
+Your task is to find the elements whose value is equal to that of its index value (Consider 1-based indexing).

 Note: There can be more than one element in the array which have the same value as its index.
 You need to include every such element's index.
 Follows 1-based indexing of the array.